 where U(θ, ϕ) is the radiation intensity at each angle in watts per Steradian.
 In the far field, the radiation intensity can be defined as

-Thus the definite integral for TRPReference becomes
+Thus, the definite integral for TRPReference becomes

-Since EIRP is defined only in the far field, some occasions the power measurements can be performed at distances less than 2d2/λ (the traditional approximate far-field distance )., It may be possible to measure power density in near field considering only the magnitude of the tangential part of E field, with an acceptable level of accuracy assuming far field conditions.
+Since EIRP is defined only in the far field, some occasions the power measurements can be performed at distances less than 2d2/λ (the traditional approximate far-field distance ).
+It may be possible to measure power density in near field considering only the magnitude of the tangential part of E field, with an acceptable level of accuracy assuming far field conditions.
 Thus equation can be expressed as

 where and (intrinsic impedance of vacuum).